maof14/vbatest/README.md

 ## Dependencies

-This project depends on the following classes:
+This project contains the following two classes, which depends on two VBA references:

 CDatabase:
 * Microsoft ActiveX Data Objects 6.1 Library